Khazars

 The core of the Khazar statehood was located on the territory of modern Dagestan, and the time of its formation was determined by the first half of the 7th century.
 The rulers of Khazaria professed the Jewish religion, which became the state ideology.
 The form of government was dual power (duumvirate), typical for the Turkic peoples, and the Khazars themselves were Turkic-speaking people [PLETNEVA S.A.
 2005, 17-19].

 As far as I understand, one of the fundamental issues in the history of the Khazars is their ethnicity.
 However, the population of Dagestan was multinational (see the article Ethnicity of the ancient population of the Caucasus), and the adjacent steppe was inhabited by the Turks.
 These Turks remained for thousands of years close to their ancestral home, as determined by the graphic-analytical method in Eastern Europe [STETSYUK V.M.
 1987].
 They spoke one of the Turkic languages, which I call Kipchak, and their descendants were Kumyks, Balkars, Karachays, Crimean Tatars, and Karaites [STETSYUK VALENTYN.
 1998: 49-52, see the article The Resettlement of the Indo-European, Türkic, and Finno- Ugric tribes in Eastern Europe).
 The organizational form of the peaceful coexistence of different peoples of the Northern Black Sea region was the union of tribes, in which the tribal elite of one of them played a leading role.
-And it was the Turks who should have played this role in the formed Khazar Kaganate.
+And it was the Turks who should have played this role in the formed Khazar Qağanate.
 However, this state did not continue, although the Turks themselves continued to make up the majority of the population of the North Caucasus.
 It is difficult to assume that the Turks for some reason lost the tradition of statehood, which is a big enigma.
 And the enigma is aggravated by such an incomprehensible phenomenon:

 None of the Khazar titles and names that have no obvious Turkic interpretation has been proven to belong to any other linguistic group.
 Even Iranian terms (for example, the patronymic Kundajik, as Golden explains it) are so few that they should be considered borrowings from elsewhere.
 (ERDAL MARCEL.
 2005: 127-128).

 The key to unraveling this mystery is the presence of the Anglo-Saxons in Eastern Europe, hidden under various names in historical documents.
 Due to circumstances, they played a large role in the historical processes of the Scythian-Sarmatian time, and the "royal" Scythians and Sarmatians, as well as the Alans, who are usually considered to be a people of Iranian origin, should be associated with them (see the articles Alans – Angles – Saxons, Anglo-Saxons in East Europe and at the Origins of Russian Power, etc.).
 In the Sarmatian time, the Alans headed the tribal union and gained extensive experience in organizing the coexistence of different peoples in one socio-political society.
 In this regard, it can be assumed that although the Turks in Khazaria were the majority, the Anglo-Saxons created the Khaganate, establishing a xenocracy regime in a certain territory.
 This assumption is confirmed by decoding the keywords of the available documents using Old English.
-The leadership of the kaganate was as follows:
+The leadership of the Qağanate was as follows:

 The supreme ruler of the ruling duumvirate was hakan – OE. heah "high, great" and ān "single".
 This formulation corresponds to the beginning of the eulogy rishon shebarishon "the first among the most important" in the text of the "Kievan Letter" from the Cairo Geniza (GOLB N., Н., PRITSAK O. 1997.
 1997: 13).

 Hakan's co-ruler shad – OE. scead "shadden".
+The shad was the previously mentioned son of Kağan Bardzhil (PLETNEVA A.S.
+1986, 84).

 Local governors tudun – OE. đeoden "king, lord".

-The Khazars called themselves "the retinue of the messenger" (OE. hōs "retinue", ār "messenger, herald, angel").
+The Khazars could call themselves "the retinue of the messenger" (OE. hōs "retinue", ār "messenger, herald, angel").
 Doubts about the Turkic origin of the name are known for phonological reasons (ERDAL MARCEL.
 2005: 128-129).
-The capital of the Khaganate could be a city located in the Volga delta in the place of the city of Summerkent, which was mentioned by William of Rubruck in the description of his journey to the eastern countries.
+The capital of the Khaganate could be a city in the Volga delta.
+It can be connected with the city of Summerkent mentioned by William of Rubruck describing his journey to the eastern countries.
 The Alans, i.e. the Angles dwelled in this city at that time (RUBRUCK WILLIAM de.
 1957: chap.49).
 The Khazar name of the capital, like the Volga River, was Itil (Atil) out of OE. æđel "noble, noble, beautiful".
-Another big city of the Khazars was Saxin (KHVOL'SON D.A.
-1869: 63).
+Various sources give other names for the oldest Khazar capital:Varachan, Belenger, Semender (PLETNEVA S.A.
+1986" 24).
+These names can be interpreted in Old English as follows:

 Having sufficient grounds, Peter Golden pointed out that the true beginning of modern Khazar studies is the scrupulous and honest work of the English scholar Douglas Morton Dunlop "The History of the Jewish Khazars" (GOLDEN PETER.
 2005: 40).
 Mr. Dunslop didn’t come up with the idea that the Khazars could have been among his ancestors, but in this work, he gives evidence that the Khazars considered themselves autochthonous in their land, that they were not counted as Türks, and that they could even be associated with the "Royal Scythians" of Herodotus (DUNLOP D.M.
 1954: 7-10).
 The idea of the Alans as "Royal" Scythians and Sarmatians can be found in our research (see Alans – Angles – Saxons).
 He also quotes the Arab geographer Ibn Said al-Maghribi as the usual, in his opinion, the image of the Arabs about the northern peoples: